Hummelt/Capstone-Project/README.md

 ![Dataset](https://i.imgur.com/HRhd2Y0.png)

-There is also a prepared dataset (df_orders_consolidated.csv) available as an output of the initial Olist E-commerce Data Analysis:
+There is also a prepared dataset (df_orders_consolidated.csv) available as an output of a previous analysis of Olist's business:
 ![Dataset](pics/Olist-Analysis_1_New_tables.png)

-For the current analysis following data files are used:
+The following data files are used:

 - df_orders_consolidated.csv
 - olist_customers_dataset.csv